1/10

 Buro Happold Consulting Engineers, New York, NY

-Situated on the penthouse levels of a landmarked Wall Street tower, the LEED Silver Cerfified new offices for acclaimed consulting engineers Buro Happold are stripped to expose the structure of the building.
-All existing architectural finishes and MEP systems were removed.
-Working closely with BH engineers, R+L worked to weave a new and completely exposed grid of air, power, data, and lighting systems into the space.
+Phase I of this fast-track renovation project took only 4 months to design and build.
+Situated atop the 14th floor of a landmark Wall Street office tower, the new offices for internationally acclaimed consulting engineers Buro Happold occupy 35,000 sf with a 7,500 sf penthouse terrace.
+RL stripped the space to expose the existing structure of the building and removed all existing MEP systems.
+RL worked closely with Buro Happold engineers to interweave a new and completely exposed grid of state-of-the-art air, power, data, and lighting systems.